Fairblock/docs/docs/tutorial-extras/key-concepts/keyshare-aggregation.md

 # KeyShare Aggregation

 Once at least 2/3rd of the validators have submitted their keyshares, the aggregated Keyshare is automatically generated from these.
 The Aggregated Keyshare is esentially the decryption key for transactions of that target block.
-See [here](/x/keyshare/specs/02_concepts.md) for more information.

 ## Destination Chains